 Set up in time-line style, the outstanding museum covers the history of the area beginning in prehistoric times and continues through the abandonment of Tumacacori.
 The museum features, artifacts, dioramas, exhibits, and art, all depicting life around and at Tumacacori.

 The priests that administered the area missions kept immaculate records of marriages, births, deaths, baptisms, and other pertinent information about the people who lived there.
 Today the park has a free online database of the records for anyone who wants to search them by family name.
 Learn more about the database, Mission 2000, here.

 Residents of Tumacacori grew squash, corn, beans and other crops.
 Orchards were also planted, and crops were irrigated using a water diversion system called an acequia.
-The six wooden santos (saints) that once stood in Tumacacori’s church now reside behind glass in the park’s museum.
-We apologize for the glare.

 This melhok ki, which means ocotillo house in the O’odham language, is an example of a traditional O’odham dwelling.
 Melhok ki walls and roofs were constructed using the cane-like branches of the ocotillo.
 Sometimes mesquite branches and other woody plants found in the desert were used as well.
 Then once the framework was complete, the structure would be covered in mud inside and out.
 Some of the mission residents would have lived in traditional homes like this one while others lived in more modern adobe dwellings near the church.